 Currently reading: Suzuki puts future EVs on hold as it "monitors" electric car market

-President Toshihiro Suzuki says decision down to slowdown in EV growth and popularity in cheap Chinese electric cars
+Boss says decision is down to stalling EV growth and popularity of cheap electric cars from China

-Suzuki has put its future electric cars on hold while it “monitors the market” amid a general slowdown in EV interest, president Toshihiro Suzuki has said.
+Suzuki has put its future electric cars on hold while it “monitors the market” amid a general slowdown in EV uptake, president Toshihiro Suzuki has said.

-Four electric models were due before the turn of the decade as part of a $35 billion EV investment, starting with the eVitara which was launched today.
+Four electric models were due before the end of the decade as part of a $35 billion (£27bn) EV investment, starting with the eVitara that was launched today.

-These models have already been teased in silhouette form (below), and although Suzuki has yet to confirm which segments they will occupy, they are clear matches for the likes of the S-Cross and Ignis suggesting the brand will look to electrify some of its most popular models.
+These models have already been previewed in silhouette form (below), and although Suzuki has yet to confirm which segments they will occupy, they are clear matches for the likes of the S-Cross and Ignis, suggesting the brand will look to electrify some of its most popular models.

 “We are in a very difficult situation at this moment as the sales of BEVs are slowing down,” he said, “and on the other hand affordable and cheap EVs from China are coming into the market, so it is a very difficult time to introduce [further] BEVs.”

-He added: “Looking at the current situations, the government incentives for BEVs are going out and [coupled] with Chinese EVs that have very strong [segment] competitiveness you have to think carefully about what type of BEV should be introduced to the market and in what time.”
+He added: “Looking at the current situation, the government incentives for BEVs are going out and, [coupled] with Chinese EVs that have very strong [segment] competitiveness, you have to think carefully about what type of BEV should be introduced to the market and in what time.”

-Despite this, EVs are still a key part of the brand’s future.
-“Although I said we have to monitor the situation, that does mean we are leaving BEV development, so we are going to keep up the development,” said Toshihiro Suzuki.
+Despite this, EVs remain a key part of the firm’s future.
+“Although I said we have to monitor the situation, that does not mean we are leaving BEV development, so we are going to keep up the development,” he added.

-“But, we are not going to concentrate on just EVs,” he added, “and the other idea is to merge pathways such as with biogas fuel in India; we want to keep our development in parallel.”
+“But we are not going to concentrate on just EVs, and the other idea is to merge pathways such as with biogas fuel in India.
+We want to keep our development in parallel.”

 Back to top

-For Suzuki, some 48% of its annual car sales come from India, a market that while pushing towards carbon neutrality, is still heavily dependent on combustion engine vehicles.
+For Suzuki, 48% of its annual car sales come from India, a market that while pushing towards carbon-neutrality remains heavily dependent on combustion-engine vehicles.

-“From Suzuki point of view, EV is not the only solution,” said Toshihiro Suzuki.
-“Suzuki thinks [with a varied] pathway, which means hybrids of course and e-fuels and also projects such as biogas in India.
+“From Suzuki’s point of view, EV is not the only solution,” said Toshihiro Suzuki.
+“Suzuki thinks [with a varied] pathway, which means hybrids, of course, and e-fuels and also projects such as biogas in India.
 So we are going for many options."

 Will Rimell